voidberg/imagecache-sharp/README.md

 Configuration:

-- width: The width of the new image.
+- `width`: The width of the new image.
 Can be a number or a percent value.
-- height: The height of the new image.
+- `height`: The height of the new image.
 Can be a number or a percent value.

 ### Scale and crop

-Scales and crops the image mantaining the aspect ratio.
+Scales and crops the image maintaining the aspect ratio.

 Action name: `scale_and_crop`.

 Configuration:

-- width: The width of the new image.
+- `width`: The width of the new image.
 Can be a number or a percent value.
-- height: The height of the new image.
+- `height`: The height of the new image.
 Can be a number or a percent value.
-- gravity: Where to crop from.
+- `gravity`: Where to crop from.
 Possible values are `north`, `northeast`, `east`, `southeast`, `south`, `southwest`, `west`, `northwest`, `center` and `centre`.
 Defaults to `center`.

 ### Sharpen